rMuchan/mindustry-processor-compiler/docs/langdef.md

 ### Memory Access

 MindC provides array syntax to cooperate with memory cells/banks.
 The identifier before bracket shall be a memory cell/bank linked to the processor.
+The index can be any valid expression, but should evaluate to a number within bounds to function properly.

 For example, the following source code:

 ```
 temp = cell1[42]